 As with previous examples, we perform an input pre-scaling based on separable lengthscales estimated via MLE from a size $n=1000$ random data subset.
 After pre-scaling we find that local likelihoods, for both LAGP and LIGP, are flat for many $\x^\star$, yielding exceedingly long local lengthscales $\hat{\theta}(\x^\star)$ and ``washed out'' local surrogates.
 Apparently, in 21 input dimensions, small neighborhoods ($n=50$ and $n=200$) provide insufficient information about local lengthscales, i.e., beyond the global one.
 Although we show results with LAGP in both variations, with and without local MLE calculations (with both isotropic and separable local kernels), all variations entertained perform much better with a fixed $\theta_0=1$ for all local calculations.

-Figure \ref{fig:sarcos_map} summarizes those results, plotting log RMSE against log computation time (in seconds).
+Figure \ref{fig:sarcos_map} summarizes those results, plotting log RMSE against log computation time.
 Working from the top of the figure (lowest predictive accuracy) downwards, observe that default LAGP (blue), i.e., with local MLE lenthscales, performs worst.
-Larger local neighborhoods ($n=200$ vs.~$n=50$) don't help accuracy much, and hurt on computation time.
+Larger local neighborhoods ($n=200$ vs.~$n=50$) do not help accuracy much, and hurt speed.
 Separable lengthscales improve accuracy by an order of magnitude, but you do even better by sticking with a fixed $\theta_0=1$ after pre-scaling, which brings us to the second (red) group.
-Foregoing local MLE calculation conveys a several orders-of-magnitude speed-up, and also pays dividends on accuracy.
+Foregoing local MLE calculation conveys a several orders-of-magnitude speed-up.
 These RMSEs are on par with the best methods in recent studies.
-For example, \citet{jankowiak2019neural} report on a bakeoff of ten deep and shallow GP and neural network comparators, with best RMSE of 0.107, which in log space is $-2.3$ (dashed horizontal line).\footnote{No timings are provided; the worst method in the study had RMSE 0.25.} Keeping it simple in high dimension, especially when the training data lie on a complicated lower-dimensional manifold, helps control estimation risk and yields a more stable and accurate predictor.
+For example, \cite{jankowiak2019neural} report on a bakeoff of ten deep and shallow GP and neural network comparators, with best RMSE of 0.107, which in log space is $-2.3$ (dashed horizontal line).\footnote{No timings provided; the worst method had RMSE 0.25.} Keeping it simple in high dimension, especially when the training data lie on a lower-dimensional manifold, helps control estimation risk and enhances stability.
 Larger neighborhoods give a small accuracy fillip, but substantial increase in computation time.

 Finally, LIGP methods $(m,n)=(80,200)$ fall into the last/lowest (purple) group with the highest accuracy.
-These are 4-5 orders of magnitude more accurate than the default LAGP setup, 2-3 orders better than nomle-LAGP and the best \citeauthor{jankowiak2019neural} methods.
+These are 4-5 orders of magnitude more accurate than the default LAGP setup, 2-3 orders better than nomle-LAGP.
 Compute times are commensurate with the red/middle group, excepting two cases.
 An wIMSE template pays accuracy dividends for increased computational cost.
 Simple LAGP (NN) is faster but substantially less accurate.
-We again remind that such timing comparisons are unfair to LIGP's {\sf R}-only implementation.
+We again remind that these timings are unfair to LIGP's {\sf R}-only implementation.